nurur/herokuMLapp_interactiveRegression/README.md

 The steps above are the quickest and simplest to run the app.

-The safest way to run the app is to create a python enviromeent and do everything within this environment.
+The best way to run the app is to create a python enviromeent and do everything within this environment.